derekb63/canteraExamples/README.md

  - Cantera: a python package for combustion computation
  - Plotly: a graphing package for python
  - Tabulate: a python package for printing data nicely

+It is anticipated that the following steps will take between 30 min and 1 hour depending on internet speed and familiarity with using the terminal.
+The download is ~450MB

  ### Installation steps
  Note: All of the software in this tutorial is free.
 You do not need to purchase anything or enter any personal information to download and install this software.